dafuloth/dafuloth.github.io/_posts/2021-05-01-review-oculus-quest-2.md

 I really hope that the stock unavailability of the Elite Straps is because Oculus is actually trying to fix the design and/or their manufacturing processes.

 > ***2021-05-25***: *It's been over a month, my support request has been "escalated" twice and passed through four different Oculus Support people, and I am still waiting.
 Attempts to secure a refund have failed.
-I would be happier knowing that the delay is due to changing of materials or manufacturing processes... but I've received no explanation.*
+I would be happier knowing that the delay is due to sourcing of better materials or improving manufacturing processes... but I've received no explanation.*

 ## Verdict